Gunnersbury Park Museum

 New Opening Hours

-Please also note that from January 2014 the museum proposes to be closed to the general public on Mondays to allow for essential work to be undertaken to the collections, buildings and gallery spaces.
+The Museum is now closed to the general public on Mondays to allow for essential work to be undertaken to the collections, buildings and gallery spaces.

 Gunnersbury Park Museum: